Table of Contents

 Items You Can Place in a Casket

 Most families choose to include items that were special to their loved ones.
 These are often items they felt deeply connected to, things that express their personalities, and other items that are special to the family.
 Again, placing items in a casket is a way for family members to remain with their loved ones, even when they pass away.
+A funeral home will typically ask if this is something you’d like to do.

 Favorite books, religious books, diaries, and memoirs are a very common item to place in caskets.
 Books are not considered harmful to the environment; they also represent something important for the family and the deceased.